-The following aural terrain alerts are issued when flight conditions meet parameters that are set within the software algorithms, and are dependent on the sensitivity level set in the Terrain Setup Menu.
+The following aural terrain alerts are issued when flight conditions meet parameters that are set within the software algorithms, and are dependant on the sensitivity level set in the Terrain Setup Menu.

-Alert Severity Terrain Obstacle Descent Rate Caution "caution, terrain" "caution, terrain ahead" "caution, obstacle" "caution, obstacle ahead" "caution, sink rate" Warning "terrain ahead! pull up!" "terrain! terrain! pull up! pull up!" "obstacle ahead! pull up!" "obstacle! obstacle! pull up! pull up!" "sink rate, pull up!" "pull up!"
+Alert Severity Terrain Obstacle Descent Rate Caution "caution, terrain" "caution, obstacle" "caution, "caution, terrain ahead" "caution, obstacle ahead" sink rate" Warning "terrain ahead! pull up!" "obstacle ahead! pull up!" "sink rate, "terrain! terrain! pull up! "obstacle! obstacle! pull up! pull up!" pull up!" pull up!" "pull up!"